Ahrengot/wordpress-disable-autosave/readme.md

-# Disable autosave plugin for WordPress
+# Disable Autosave Plugin

 ### How it works
-Simply activate the plugin and the autosave script won't be loaded in the editor.
+Simply download and activate the plugin.
+After that the autosave script won't be loaded in the editor.